liyue4096/Magikarp_Quant/doc/High_Level_Design_v2.md

 ### Future Considerations (Not in Initial Scope)

 - **Expansion to Russell 3000**: Add mid-cap and small-cap stocks (Russell 2000/3000)
-- Integration with brokerage APIs for automated execution
 - Advanced position sizing techniques (Kelly Criterion, volatility-based sizing, risk-adjusted sizing)
 - Risk parity and equal risk contribution strategies
 - Sentiment analysis from news and social media (using padding features)